Patrice Wymore

 Patrice Wymore Flynn (born Patricia Wymore; December 17, 1926 – March 22, 2014) was an American film, television and stage actress of the 1950s and 1960s, known for her marriage to Errol Flynn.

 Early life and stage career

-Born Patricia Wymore in Miltonvale, Kansas, to a family of vaudeville performers, she began touring with them at the age of six.
+Born Patricia Wymore in Miltonvale, Kansas, to a family of vaudeville performers; her parents were Mr. and Mrs. J. A. Wymore.
+She began touring with them at the age of six. in 1945 she was Homecoming Queen at Kemper Military School.
+Following that selection she was booked for a week's engagement as a dancer at the Tower Theatre in Kansas City, Missouri in December 1945.

 By the time she reached adulthood, she was an accomplished dancer with a good singing voice.
 She auditioned in New York City for a part in Up in Central Park, in which she performed in 1947.

 Still "Patricia Wymore," she then starred, fourth billed, with Johnny Downs, Red Buttons, and Jet McDonald in the 1948 Broadway musical Hold It!, for which she won a Theatre World Award for "Promising Actress".
 This was followed by a five-month stint in the revue All for Love in 1949, where she was discovered by a talent scout from Warner Bros. who signed her up.